-Field Name Description Bring back to place This is relevant only if you are using the optional HD 1 camera as your default camera.
-If enabled, the system stores camera positions when the camera is switched off, and restores this position the next time the camera is switched on.
-Always power on Camera This is relevant only if you are using the optional HD 1 camera as your default camera.
-Ensures the camera does not automatically power off, enabling the system to be switched on via remote control, if the camera has an infrared receiver.
-Camera privacy Mode This is relevant only if you are using the optional HD 1 camera as your default camera.
-Places the camera in a sleep position, with the lens facing down and to the left, when the system is in screen saver or privacy mode (default).
-Digital zoom This is relevant only if you are using the optional HD 1 camera as your default camera.
-Enables digital zoom for cameras equipped with this feature.
+Field Name Description Always power on Camera Ensures the camera does not automatically power off, enabling the system to be switched on via remote control, if the camera has an infrared receiver.
+Camera privacy Mode Places the camera in a sleep position, with the lens facing down and to the left, when the system is in screen saver or privacy mode (default).
+Digital zoom Enables digital zoom for cameras equipped with this feature.
+XT Camera Switch Detect Mode Enables the Scopia XT Camera Switch if you are using this device to control and include more than one camera in your video.
+Multiple cameras are typically used for larger meeting rooms or auditoriums.
+For more information, see Connecting the Optional Scopia XT Camera Switch on page 53.